-There is a commercial on television showing a father and his very inquisitive daughter sharing a meal together.
-Rapid fire, she asks why the sky is blue, why zebras have stripes, if turtles like cheese, why she has fingerprints, etc. For each question, the dad gets a little help from an insurance agent who is seated right behind him.
+There’s a TV commercial showing a father and his very inquisitive daughter sharing a meal.
+Rapid-fire, she asks why the sky is blue, why zebras have stripes, if turtles like cheese, why she has fingerprints, etc. For each question, the dad gets a little help from an insurance agent who is seated right behind him.
 However, when the girl asks her dad where babies come from, the agent asks for his check and quickly disappears.

 Where do babies come from?